Chapter 11.2.3 Food policy

 Behaviour change

-The Scottish Government should develop sustainable dietary guidelines similar to those currently being developed in many European countries; with a significant commitment to rethink policy initiatives to support delivery of these guidelines.
+The Scottish Government should develop Sustainable Dietary Guidelines similar to those currently being developed in many European countries; with a significant commitment to rethink policy initiatives to support delivery of these guidelines.

 Current diets, high in meat and dairy produce, are also high carbon.
-The Climate Change Committee has said that “there should also be a clear plan to move to healthy and low-carbon diets.”269 It has previously recommended a 20% reduction in meat and dairy consumption by 2030 and a 35% reduction for meat by 2050.270 The debate about diets and livestock is usually characterised as being about reducing overall livestock numbers and concentrating on producing high quality meat and dairy produce.
+The Climate Change Committee has said that “there should also be a clear plan to move to healthy and low-carbon diets.”
+It has previously recommended a 20% reduction in meat and dairy consumption by 2030 and a 35% reduction for meat by 2050.
+The debate about diets and livestock is usually characterised as being about reducing overall livestock numbers and concentrating on producing high quality meat and dairy produce.

 Changes in diet are strongly linked to human health, employment in agriculture and social justice, and all of these considerations must be built into the transition to lower-carbon diets.